 Petya Petrova - Fotolia

-It's important to understand the differences between synchronous vs. asynchronous communication and how these communication types apply to program execution and systems design.
-Let's start with an easy-to-understand example and then look further into the details.
+Software architects and developers must understand the differences between synchronous vs. asynchronous communications and how they apply to program execution and systems design.

 Synchronous vs. asynchronous execution